camel-cdr/rvv-bench/README.md

 Here are some suggestions of things that still need to be done.

-* contribute a measurement of a new CPU to: TODO
+* contribute a measurement of a new CPU to: https://github.com/camel-cdr/rvv-bench-results
 * implement non memory bound benchmarks
 * implement more benchmarks
 * cycle count for RVV 1.0